cmsolson75/nanograd/extra_stuff/plan.md

 - Be able to explain the full codebase before moving onto MNIST
 - Add in train and eval mode
 - Add in context managment. with nano.no_grad() etc
+- Make sure dataclass is fully working. as well as data loader, play with in Pytorch to understand the implementation requirments.
+Look for non standard functionality similar to reductions in the loss functions.
+- MNIST: Get it training
+- Implement a basic MNIST algorithm
+- Start setting up API for codebase: so clear out unessasary stuff.